AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/uniswap-v2-dex-in-ink.md

 # To follow this tutorial you will need:
 - to [set up your ink! environment](../../XVM%20and%20WASM/setup_your_ink_environment.md)
-- to have knowledge about AMM & [Uniswap V2 implementation](https://docs.uniswap.org/contracts/v2/overview) (as this tutorial will fucos on implementation)
+- to have knowledge about AMM & [Uniswap V2 implementation](https://docs.uniswap.org/contracts/v2/overview) (as this tutorial will focus on implementation)

 # What will we do ?